 Generation subjectDirectoryAttributes Strict and Multipurpose Prohibited Legacy MAY be present and SHALL NOT be marked critical.
-This extension MAY be present.
-This extension is used to contain verified attributes which are not part of the Subject's Distinguished Name such as dateOfBirth, placeOfBirth, gender, countryOfCitizenship, or countryOfResidence in accord ance with RFC 3739 Section 3.2.2.
+This extension MAY be presen t.
+This extension is used to contain verified attributes which are not part o f the Subject's Distinguished Name such as dateOfBirth, placeOfBirth, gen countryOfResidence in accord ance with RFC 3739 Section 3.2.2.